 It’s October and the AOA’s ’31 in 31” annual advocacy campaign is reaching out to online retailers, brick-and-mortar shops and other sellers who distribute contact lenses without valid prescriptions, in violation of federal law.

-To date, the campaign has identified over 150 retailers—with support from doctors of optometry nationwide—that the AOA has contacted to inform of the U.S. law regarding the sale of contact lenses.
+The campaign has identified more than 150 retailers—with support over the years from doctors of optometry nationwide—that the AOA has directly contacted to inform them of the law regarding the sale of contact lenses.

 - Report a website illegally selling contact lenses.

 - Report an adverse event related to contact lenses.